gmjjatin/cbh-take-home-project/Ticket_Breakdown.md

 #### Implementation

-In the body of the function query the table CUSTOMID to get a record where agentId, facilityId is as per the parameters If query succeeds return the label of the returned agent object else return null
+In the body of the function, query the table CUSTOMID to get a record where agentId, facilityId is as per the parameters.
+If query succeeds return the label of the returned agent object else return null.

 #### Time